What Is Escrow for Home Insurance?

 If you want to pay your homeowners insurance directly, here's the general process for requesting an escrow waiver:

-- Confirm you have 20%+ equity — Most lenders require an LTV at or below 80%.
+- Confirm you have 20%+ equity.
+Most lenders require an LTV at or below 80%, though some Fannie/Freddie loans technically allow waivers down to 95% LTV.

-- Check your payment history — No late mortgage payments in the past 12 months is typically a hard requirement.
+- Check your payment history.
+No 30-day late mortgage payments in the past 12 months is typically required, and some servicers extend that to no 60-day lates in the past 24 months.

-- Keep your lender in the mortgagee clause — Even without escrow, your lender must still be listed on your policy to receive cancellation notices.
+- Keep your lender in the mortgagee clause.
+Even without escrow, your lender must still be listed on your policy to receive cancellation notices and avoid forced-placed insurance.

 What Happens When Your Insurance Premium Increases Mid-Year?